Our Patron Ryan

 This is what Ryan’s mum had to say:

 I first brought Ryan along to the academy six months ago after trying many other activities.
 In the past he had never enjoyed anything involving groups of children he didn’t know so I was unsure what to expect.
-His anxiety and lack of confidence held him back from joining in with the class or even going on the mats away from me at first but with Terrie’s help, this began to change.
+His anxiety and lack of confidence held him back from joining in with the class or even going on the mats away from me at first but with the instructor’s help, this began to change.

 I could have never imagined that after only a few months he would have been able to complete a grading and get his ‘yellow stripe’ belt that he had been so desperate for.
 Even more than that, to watch him overcoming his difficulties and becoming more confident in himself, not only striving to learn Taekwondo to the best of his abilities but also joining in as part of the class without fear is just incredible.